spadin/behavioral-cloning/README.md

 $ python model.py
 ```

-Training the model will result in two files being generated. `model.json`
+Training the model will result in several files being generated. `model.json`
-includes the model architecture. `model.h5` includes the model weights that
+includes the model architecture. `model.NN.h5` includes the model weights that
-were just trained.
+were just trained at a certain epoch.

-Note: if the model doesn't find training, validation, and test datasets in
-`data` it will try running `prepare`.

 ## Running the drive server